-Stockholders are urged to read the section titled "Compensation of Executive Officers" in this proxy statement, which discusses how our executive compensation policies and practices implement our compensation philosophy and contains tabular information and narrative discussion about the compensation of our named executive officers.
+Stockholders are urged to read the section titled "Compensation Discussion and Analysis" in this proxy statement in particular, which discusses how our executive compensation policies and practices implement our compensation philosophy and contains tabular information and narrative discussion about the compensation of our named executive officers, in conjunction with the section titled "Compensation of Our Executive Officers," which provides additional information on the 2019 compensation of our NEOs.
 Our Board of Directors and our Compensation Committee believe that these policies and practices are effective in implementing our compensation philosophy and in achieving our compensation program goals.